akka/akka-persistence-jdbc/README.md

   - Please note the configuration change.

 ## 2.1.0 (2016-01-24)
- - Support for the `currentEventsByTag` query, the tagged events will be sorted by event creation time.
+ - Support for the `currentEventsByTag` query, the tagged events will be sorted by event sequence number.
  - Table column names are configurable.
  - Schema change for the journal table, added two columns, `tags` and `created`, please update your schema.